warmCabin/mm2_flicker_ender/readme.md

 Only compatible with **Rockman 2** for now.
 Not Mega Man 2, not Super Mario Bros.
 2, not Rockman 3.
 Just Rockman 2.
 Mega Man 2 support should eventually be possible.
 The tiledraw script is more general purpose, and could be reused in a project like this for a different game.

-# Command Line args
+# Arguments

-There are a few command line arguments you can specify to tweak the drawing order to your liking.
+There are a few arguments you can specify in the script window to tweak the drawing order to your liking.

 ```
 Usage: flicker_ender.lua [-h]